Sudden Vision Changes and Fear of Retinal Detachment

 A good outcome after fear and anxiety

-Thankfully, after a decent nights sleep, when I woke up the next day, still with a slight headache, but the weird changes in my vision gone.
+Thankfully, after a decent nights sleep, I woke with a slight headache, but the weird changes in my vision were gone.
 I was pleasantly surprised but grateful at the same time.
 I did some research on the symptoms and came across ocular migraines.
 The symptoms were about the same as they would be for retinal detachment, except often caused by a headache.
 So, I chalked it up to the migraine and stress.
 I do believe that caused it, as it has been normal since then.

 This goes to show, however, just how terrifying sudden changes in our vision can be, and how much of an impact stress has on us.
 I was terrified I’d end up in the emergency room that night.
 Thankfully, by listening to my body and calming down, I was able to avoid that altogether.